ngochieua2/smartHomeSystem/README.md

 # smartHomeSystem

 Smart Home System is a software allowing a controller can send queries and commands to various devices such as an light switch, thermostat and sprinkler system.
 Controller can get information of devices as well as controll them.
-It is developed by Qt throught C++ language and use OOP and some design pattern.
+It is developed by Qt throught C++ language and use OOP and some design patterns.

 ## Design pattern: